The Vision of DevOps for Devices, Part 2: Drift Management and Remediation

 Let's Bring All This Together

 Additionally, what happens if your security settings, application versions, or user experiences change?
-The best thing about an integrated desired state, drift management, and automated remediation solution is that all you have to do is update the desired state!
+The best thing about an integrated desired state, drift management, and remediation solution is that all you have to do is update the desired state!
 The tool enforces that new state and automatically converges your entire fleet to the new desired state!

 In my previous article, I said, “Set it and forget it.”
 Now, it's also “update it and forget it!” — in a single operation!